BF-FrontEnd-class-2025/group-4-all-about-trees/README.md

 # All about trees

-> This project would be a simple website which is about planting trees.
+> This project is a simple website about trees.

 ## Table of contents